 Review: It's helpful to do this step sooner rather than later – go over your notes, make sure everything is clear, and skim again to make sure you haven't missed anything.
 Also, note how you want to use this source.

 When you're done with SQR3, you should have a clear idea not only of what the article is about, but also how best to cite it in your paper to support your own ideas.

 Here's a video on SQR3, and University of North Carolina's "Reading to Write" page.
 Worried that you can't recall what you read?
-SQR3 can help, and you can also try these tips on Remembering What You Read from the College of St. Benedict & St. John University.
+SQR3 can help, and you can also try these tips on How to Remember What You Read from the University of Manitoba.